mrjp94/TrackstarFrontEnd/README.md

 Run `npm install  ` in order to install all modules used by the project.

-## Development server
+## Running the Products application

 Run `npm run ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-## WorkFlow

-1.- Once inside the main

-## Running unit tests
+## Notes

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Database is hosted on a free hosting website, there's a considerable amount of latency while performing queries sometimes.